• Welcome to my space

 My clinical research centers on developing and testing mind-body interventions for people with multiple sclerosis (MS).
 I aspire to improve people's adjustment to chronic illness so they can live well, even with illness, and improve their quality of life.

-Several activites contribute to my well-being including Bollywood-based fitness classes, exploring new restaurants in the greater Boston area, and practicing gratitude with my family and dog.
+Several activities contribute to my well-being including Bollywood-based fitness classes, exploring new restaurants in the greater Boston area, and practicing gratitude with my family and dog.

 Psychotherapy & Wellness